ga-curriculum/unsupervised-learning-metrics/microlesson-01/README.md

 #### c) Combining with Other Methods
 - PCA can be combined with clustering techniques like K-Means to improve performance on high-dimensional datasets.

 ---

-### Summary
-Principal Component Analysis (PCA) is a powerful dimensionality reduction technique that simplifies high-dimensional data while preserving essential information.
-By transforming the data into uncorrelated principal components, PCA enhances visualization, noise reduction, and model performance.
-Despite its limitations, PCA remains an indispensable tool in data preprocessing and exploratory data analysis, with applications across fields like genomics, image compression, and machine learning.

----
 # III.
 Dimensionality Reduction Techniques